sissbruecker/linkding/docs/src/content/docs/api.md

 Creates a new bookmark.
 Tags are simply assigned using their names.
 Including `is_archived: true` saves a bookmark directly to the archive.

+If the title and description are not provided or empty, the application automatically tries to scrape them from the bookmarked website.
+This behavior can be disabled by adding the `disable_scraping` query parameter to the API request.
+If you have an application where you want to keep using scraped metadata, but also allow users to leave the title or description empty, you should:

+- Fetch the scraped title and description using the `/check` endpoint.
+- Prefill the title and description fields in your app with the fetched values and allow users to clear those values.
+- Add the `disable_scraping` query parameter to prevent the API from adding them back again.

 Example payload: